Robert James Lees: Spiritualist

-Skeptics consider his psychic claims to be the result of self-delusion.Stein, Gordon.
-(1996).
-The Encyclopedia of the Paranormal.
-Prometheus Books. p.
-585.
+Skeptics consider his psychic claims to be the result of self-delusion.

 Jack the Ripper

 At the time of the Jack the Ripper murders in 1888, Lees was living in the London area.
 His diary entries for 1888 reveal that on 2 October, during a month when no Ripper murders took place, Lees went to both the City of London Police and Scotland Yard offering his assistance in catching Jack the Ripper.
 However, he was turned away as a madman on both occasions, though Scotland Yard offered to write to him.

 One story, frequently quoted in books and films on the subject, is that Lees, using his psychic power, led the police to Jack the Ripper.
 This story first appeared in print on 28 April 1895, in The Chicago Herald.
 Another version of the same story was also published in The People on 19 May 1895.

 The Chicago Herald article claimed that, over a number of years, Lees had been troubled by psychic visions of Jack the Ripper killing his victims.
 Each of these visions came true.
 Lees became disturbed by the visions and sought medical advice, going abroad as a result, where he no longer had the visions.
 Back in London, he and his wife Sarah were travelling on an omnibus when a man got on at Notting Hill.
 Lees turned and told his wife that the man was Jack the Ripper.
 Even though his wife laughed at him, when the man got off the bus at Marble Arch, Lees followed him.
 Finding a police constable on the way, Lees told him of his suspicions, but the constable also laughed at him.
-After more murders, Lees was able to convince the police of the truth of his visions and led them to a fashionable house in London, which was home to a noted physician who had treated members of the Royal Family.Odell, Robin.
-(2006).
-Ripperology: A Study of the World's First Serial Killer and a Literary Phenomenon.
-Kent State University Press. p.
-159 ] On being found in incriminating circumstances, the doctor was put in a lunatic asylum under the name of Thomas Mason 124, and a mock funeral held.
+After more murders, Lees was able to convince the police of the truth of his visions and led them to a fashionable house in London, which was home to a noted physician who had treated members of the Royal Family.
+On being found in incriminating circumstances, the doctor was put in a lunatic asylum under the name of Thomas Mason 124, and a mock funeral held.
 According to the Chicago Herald, the tale had been related by a Dr. Howard of London, who, when drunk, had told the story to a man who then told the newspaper.